juliebl/re-cycle/README.md

-# re-cycle
+# RE-CYCLE
-Re-cycle biking tours website
+Re-cycle biking tours website, made as a project at Noroff school of technology and digital media